igormironchik/cfgfile/README.md

 private:
   //!
 Our cool value.
-  QtConfFile::TagScalar< QString > m_ourCoolValue;
+  cfgfile::tag_scalar_t< std::string > m_ourCoolValue;
 }; // class TagConfiguration
 ```

-As our configuration consist one parent tag {configuration} without value and
-one child tag {ourCoolValue} with one value of type QString, so we included
-TagNoValue and TagScalar headers.
-Utils needed to read and write files.

 We need some struct/class to store data of configuration in the application,
-so we defined class Configuration on line 10.
+so we defined class Configuration.
 But this is only data class.
 To
 work with files (i.e. read and write configuration from/to file) we need to
-define class derived from QtConfFile::Tag.
+define class derived from cfgfile::tag_t.
 As our parent tag {configuration}
-doesn't have any values we derived our tag class from QtConfFile::TagNoValue, look
+doesn't have any values we derived our tag class from cfgfile::tag_no_value_t.
-at line 58.
-Our parent tag should have child tag with one value of type QString,
+Our parent tag should have child tag with one value of type std::string,
-so we can use QtConfFile::TagScalar for it, look at line 88.</p>
+so we can use cfgfile::tag_scalar_t< std::string > for it

-Child tags must receive parent tag as argument in constructor, look at lines
+Child tags must receive parent tag as argument in constructor.
+Second argument
-63 and 69.
-Second argument is the name of the tag, and third is the flag recuired our
-child tag or not.
+is the name of the tag, and third is the flag required our child tag or not.

 Second constructor uses to save configuration, and first - for reading.

-On line 81 we defined method for constructing Configuration from parsed tag.
+We defined method for constructing Configuration from parsed tag.
 As all tags are required we did not do any checks.
 But if you have not required
-tag in the configuration then you can use QtConfFile::Tag::isDefined() method to
+tag in the configuration then you can use cfgfile::tag_t::is_defined() method to
 check if tag was defined.

-When we have data class and tag class it's very simple to read and write configuration.
+When we have data class and tag class, so it's very simple to read and write
+configuration.
 Let's see:

 ```
 Configuration cfg;

 try {
   TagConfiguration readTag;

+  std::ifstream stream( "fileName.cfg" );

-  QtConfFile::readQtConfFile( readTag, QLatin1String( "fileName.cfg" ),
+  cfgfile::read_cfgfile( readTag, stream, "fileName.cfg" );
-    QTextCodec::codecForName( "UTF-8" ) );

   cfg = readTag.cfg();
 }
-catch( const QtConfFile::Exception &amp; x )
+catch( const cfgfile::exception_t &amp; x )
 {
-  qDebug() << x.whatAsQString();
+  std::cout << x.desc() << std::endl;
 }
 ```

 And:

 ```
-Configuration cfg( QLatin1String( "value" ) );
+Configuration cfg( "value" );

 try {
   TagConfiguration writeTag( cfg );

-  QtConfFile::writeQtConfFile( writeTag, QLatin1String( "fileName.cfg" ),
-    QTextCodec::codecForName( "UTF-8" ) );
+  std::ofstream stream( "fileName.cfg" );

+  cfgfile::write_cfgfile( writeTag, stream );
 }
-catch( const QtConfFile::Exception &amp; x )
+catch( const cfgfile::exception_t &amp; x )
 {
-  qDebug() << x.whatAsQString();
+  std::cout << x.desc(); << std::endl
 }
 ```

 # Generator

-To simplify development with QtConfFile was implemented QtConfFile generator.
+To simplify development with cfgfile was implemented cfgfile generator.

-QtConfFile generator this is generator of C++ header file from
+cfgfile generator this is generator of C++ header file from
 declarative description of the configuration file.
 By configuration file
-assumes configuration file in QtConfFile format.
+assumes configuration file in cfgfile format.
 In generated header will
 be declared all necessary classes of data and configuration tags.

-For generation generator uses input configuration file in QtConfFile format
+For generation generator uses input configuration file in cfgfile format
 with following format:

-Let's say you need data class with one QString field then you should write
+Let's say you need data class with one std::string field then you should write
 following configuration file, for example:

 ```